 - Club and Church members – whatever clubs or groups you and/or your parent(s) belong to – there may be one or two people within that group that can help out – even if it’s just to sit with your elderly parent while you go out for lunch or dinner.

 - Volunteers – organizations like ElderHelpers.org have volunteers – so contact them to see what they may have available.
 Also, call any local medical schools, nursing schools and ask if there are students there who may be able to volunteer (for free or paid) to help.

 - Support group – if you belong to a caregiving support group, you may be able to help each other by giving respite care for each other.

 - Hospice – many adult children of elderly parents are hesitant to contact Hospice because they see that organization as the people you call when it’s near the end.
 Truth is – that is a myth.
 If your parent(s) quality for Hospice – they can receive all the great care that they have to offer for quite a long time.

-(Note: The Hospice nurse who cared for my mother said that she has had patients under her care for up to 3 years)
+(Note: The Hospice nurse who cared for my mother said that she has had patients under her care for as long as 3 years).